AlbertGarcia1991/voice2pdf/frontend/README.md

 ## Usage

-1. Start the backend and frontend (see project root README for Docker instructions).
+1. Start the backend and frontend (using either local development or Docker setup).
 2. Open the frontend at [http://localhost:5173](http://localhost:5173).
 3. Use the upload form to select and upload a PDF file.
 The file will be sent to the backend and rendered in the browser.
 4. The health check component displays the backend status.